phpcfdi/cfditopdf/README.md

 ## Copyright and License

-The phpcfdi/cfditopdf library is copyright © [Carlos C Soto](http://eclipxe.com.mx/)
+The phpcfdi/cfditopdf library is copyright © [PHPCFDI](https://www.phpcfdi.com/)
 and licensed for use under the MIT License (MIT).
 Please see [LICENSE][] for more information.

 [contributing]: https://github.com/phpcfdi/cfditopdf/blob/master/CONTRIBUTING.md